Men of Dignity

 The Men of Dignity (رجال الكرامة) is a Druze militia operating primarily in the Suwayda Governorate of southern Syria, which was described in 2020 as a third way faction, neither opposed nor aligned with the Assad regime.
 Nonetheless, it previously allied with the Assad regime in fighting against the Al-Nusra Front.
 Though the group initially cooperated with the Syrian caretaker government and the Syrian transitional government after the fall of the Assad regime in December 2024, the militia took up arms against it following the July 2025 Southern Syria clashes.

-In August 2025, the group allied with the Druze-led National Guard.
+In August 2025, amid a change of leadership, the group announced it was joining the Druze-led National Guard despite having previously opposed such a merger.
+Though it followed through with joining the National Guard in the subsequent months, tensions would soon resurface between it and the Guard's leadership, and by August 2026 sources would differ on whether the Men of Dignity were still considered part of the National Guard or not.

 Organization

 The group has multiple subdivisions, including Bayraq al-Maqdad, Bayraq al-Sindyan and Bayraq al-Haq.

 Other groups involved include: "Bayraq al-Izz, Bayraq al-Fahad, ...
 Bayraq al-Sheikh, Bayraq al-Nidal, Bayraq al-Basha [Pasha], Bayraq al-Fakhr, Bayraq Sayf Al-Jabal, ...
 Bayraq al-Nabi Dawoud, Bayraq al-Khidr" and "Bayraq al-Harm."